sagemathinc/cocalc/notes/final_push.md

 * (0:45?) [ ] BUG: clearing the "recent files" list makes it so none of the open file tabs at the top of the screen work anymore. (for now, maybe don't clear the ones also at top?)
 * (0:30?) [ ] MAJOR BUG: when a worksheet asks for a non-existent session, it should failover and ask for a new session; right now it doesn't.
 * (1:00?) [ ] BUG: terminal sessions need to reconnect when they timeout!
+* (0:45?) [ ] BUG: when we get this in the `local_hub`, then the `sage_server` needs to be automatically started:
+    debug: connect_to_session -- type='sage'
+    debug: make a connection to a new sage session.
+    debug: Got sage server port = undefined
+    debug: can't determine sage server port; probably sage server not running

 * (1:30?) [ ] SYNC: rewrite page/sync\_worksheet.coffee to use worksheet diff/patch
 * (1:30?) [ ] SYNC: sync worksheet -- exactly copy all client/hub/local hub code for syncing codemirror sessions: CodeMirror |--> SageWorksheet test that it works and provides a parallel and 100% working sync system.